Vincit/db-errors/README.md

 # Unified error API for node.js SQL DB drivers

 This project is an attempt to create a unified API for node.js SQL DB driver errors.
-Currently each driver throws their own kind of errors and libraries like knex, Bookshelf and objection.js simply pass these errors through.
+Each driver throws their own kind of errors and libraries like knex, Bookshelf and objection.js simply pass these errors through.
 It's usually very difficult to reason with these errors.
+This library wraps those errors to error classes that are the same for all drivers.
+The wrapped error classes also expose useful information about the errors.

 <br>
 <br>